50 States of Frozen Drinks

 Photo courtesy of Annene Kaye

-Frozen Blackberry Sage Smash at Cucina at The Lodge: Vail, Colo.
+Frozen Blackberry Sage Smash at Cucina at The Lodge: Vail, Colorado

-While living in San Diego, general manager James Carpenter discovered drinks and dishes that mingled sage and blackberries, the inspiration for this purple-hued smash.
+The tang of juicy blackberries and the distinctive herbiness of fuzzy green sage leaves are a perfect match in this purple-hued smash.
 Fresh blackberries and brown-sugar simple syrup are muddled, then blended with grapefruit juice and tequila, for an aesthetically gorgeous yet unconventional herbal summer sipper.

 Zombie Unicorn Shake at Zombie Burger: Des Moines